cogentcore/cogent/README.md

 * ctrl-X+K kill buffer not fully closing
 * rename -- needs to close buffs before doing -- code is in gide somewhere (filetree?)

-* drag-n-drop
+* drag-n-drop tableview
+* rest of the top app bar items: debug attach etc

 * color highlighting for diff output in commandshell!

 * more helpers for URI api
 * filter function for chooser for URI case
-* rename Known -> Enum or something?

 * Editable Chooser doesn't work with shift-tab -- requires focus prev fix to work properly!